 Looking at these issues, it’s easy to see why some organizations are feeling overwhelmed, even disheartened.

 But if there’s one thing we know about, it’s that learning, development and good quality training can be a real catalyst for positive change within an organization.

 You have a real opportunity to use training to your advantage here.
 Turn this legislation into an opportunity to upskill your teams, close knowledge gaps, and, most importantly, get ahead of your competitors.

-Drive behaviour change across your organisation
+Drive behavior change across your organization

 As the disruption of the last few years has shown, reduced contact and interaction can lead to staff becoming disengaged with their work, leading to an increased knowledge gap.